Your Loft Occupies Approximately One -Third of the Floor Space Within Your Home

-So what type of Loft boarding or Loft Flooring suits your home best and what should a homeowner consider when making this decision?
+So what type of Loft Flooring suits your home best and what should a homeowner consider when making this decision?

 Never Install Loft Boarding Into a Loft that Has been Insulated with Polystyrene:

 Polystyrene was commonly used as loft insulation, a place that cables will normally run.
 The plasticisers used to make the PVC insulator on cables reacts with polystyrene resulting in the polystyrene appearing to "melt".
 The plasticiser migrates out of the cable making it brittle and causes its insulating properties to break down.
-The cable will eventually fail; installing loft boarding over the top of polystyrene insulation, in effect encapsulating it means that cables will get hotter due to the thermal insulation properties of polystyrene preventing the cable from losing heat, this is both a fire and electrocution Hazard.
+The cable will eventually fail; this is both a fire and electrocution Hazard.

 We have witnessed many cases of Loft Boarding or Loft Flooring being secured Straight onto the existing Joists of a property, which would involve removing or compressing the existing insulation.
-In many cases Installers have cut into the ceiling joists to lower cables to allow for boarding to be fixed on top!
-Unlike some loft boarding companies, Loft Boarding Midlands do not recommend this at all, as this will seriously compromise the integrity of the ceiling, create serious condensation and damp Issues.
+In many cases, Installers have cut into the ceiling joists to lower cables to allow for boarding to be fixed on top!
+Loft Boarding Midlands does not recommend this at all, as this will seriously compromise the integrity of the ceiling, and create serious condensation and damp issues.

 Another consideration rarely taken into account is the importance of air circulation within a loft space.
 In order to reduce the risk of condensation forming there is a basic requirement for Cross Ventilation.
 The basic requirements for ventilating a traditional cold loft space, are that air should enter the loft at "The Lowest Point" (under the eves) on one side of the roof and "Exit on the Other".

 Sub-Frame Loft Boarding